BianLee/BianLee/README.md

-Data Analyst Intern @ California Air Resources Board Analyst Intern @ Vestr
+Data Analyst Intern at California Air Resources Board<br/>
+Analyst Intern at Vestr

 B.S.
-Computer Science and Engineering @ University of California, Davis
+Computer Science and Engineering at University of California, Davis